-This Sourdough Banana Bread is made with discard, so it’s a wonderful way to use up any extra starter you have hanging around!
+This Sourdough Banana Bread recipe is made with discard, so it’s a wonderful way to use up any excess sourdough starter you have hanging around!
+This simple recipe is perfect for sourdough beginners!

 Do you have extra sourdough starter discard that you just hate to throw out?